junegunn/jruby-daemon-template/README.md

 jruby-daemon-template/create-template my-daemon
 ```

-Then you will have the following files.
+Then you will have the following files and directories.

 - `my-daemon/my-daemon`
   - A wrapper script for implementing init.d-style start/stop/restart interface.